Notes on the Geography of The United Kingdom: London 1: Older Docks

 Ths is the lock that enters it.

 Limehouse leads into the Regent's Canal, which runs west to Paddington and the Grand Junction Canal, which extends north about 130 miles to Birmingham.
 That explains the ranks of narrowboats.
-Maximum beam of boats on these canals is 14 feet; maximum length, 72 feet; the canal depth on average is only 3.5 feet.
+The maximum beam on these canals is 14 feet; maximum length, 72 feet; the canal depth on average is only 3.5 feet.

 This is the view a few miles upstream at Camden Town, near the Hampstead Road Lock.
 Although now only recreational, horse-drawn barges lingered along the canal until 1956.
 The system has never closed.

-We've swept around the meander and are looking across the river to the O2 arena (formerly the Millennium Dome) at the northern top of the Greenwich Peninsula.
-The diameter of the dome is 365 meters, which implies that the dome is farther away then it looks.
+We've swept around the meander and are looking across the river to the O2 arena (formerly the Millennium Dome) at the northern tip of the Greenwich Peninsula.
+The dome is farther away than it looks: its span is fully 365 meters.
 Call it 400 meters from this spot to the nearest edge of the dome.